CodyWHageman/CWHagemanPortfolio/README.md

 No libraries or frameworks were used on this website.

 ## Backend
-Due to the simplicity of this site I have chosen to use Firebase as my store.
-Because of this I am using Firebase as my serverless backend using Cloud Functions.
+Due to the simplicity of this site I have chosen to use Firebase to store data.
+Because of this I am using Firebase as a serverless backend using Cloud Functions.

 ## Standards
 ### CSS